It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 Daw: Actually, I just fell off a bridge...so I could use a fresh diaper right about now.

 - Butt Monkey: Suffers from this quite a bit in Book 3.
-For example; he has Power Incontinence when he first gets airbending, is often on the receiving end of Meelo's Drill Sergeant Nasty tendencies, and gets his head shaved by Tenzin only to learn seconds after that it's actually voluntary.
+He has Power Incontinence when he first gets airbending, is often on the receiving end of Meelo's Drill Sergeant Nasty tendencies, and gets his head shaved by Tenzin only to learn seconds after that it's actually voluntary.
+The latter at least turned out to be a blessing in disguise when it let him sense an attack from behind.

 - Driven to Suicide: Implied, as he ended up on top of a bridge and looked suspiciously like he was thinking of throwing himself off.
 Thankfully, Korra talked him out of it.